 Save Your Time, Money, and Frustration by Hiring an Independent Full-Time Appraiser for Guidance

 Whenever you and your family have an estate to manage, call an independent appraiser.
 An independent appraiser is an appraiser that is not a dealer, re-seller, consignment store owner, or operating an auction house on the side as most of these parties do.
 Art of Estates offers the appraisal and estate consulting services you need, want, and deserve.
 Based on the type of property found in your home, we can recommend the correct market where you will most likely achieve the highest return.
-Maybe an item belongs in Los Angeles, New York, New Orleans, or needs to stay right where it is to be sold.
+Maybe an item belongs in Los Angeles, Dallas, New York, New Orleans, or needs to stay right where it is to be sold.
 The walk-through that we provide are as comprehensive or minimal based on your interests, but usually relative to the level of values being achieved currently in the market for your personal property.
 We’re able to do this by recalling recent research performed on other estate walk-throughs, but more importantly from our frequent production of IRS estate tax (rug to the chandelier type appraisals), non-cash charitable donation, equitable distributions between family members, marital dissolution (divorce), and insurance claims using actual cash value appraisal results.
 Did I mention we go to estate sales, auctions, antique stores, and thrift stores for fun?

 Additionally, we can usually recommend estate sale or auction companies that perform at high levels and who also use appropriately balanced methods for charging their estate clients, have good reviews, and we’ve gained positive feedback from our previously referred clients.
-We can also discuss the red flags to look out for when selecting an estate dissolution firm and where to find the best ones because ultimately, you need to work with who you feel most comfortable with when dealing with an estate.
+We can also discuss the red flags to look out for when selecting an estate dissolution firm and where to find the best ones, because ultimately, you need to work with who you feel most comfortable with when dealing with an estate.
 After all, this is your family’s possessions, and they shouldn’t be dissolved in haste or without a professional path to success.
-You can think of us at your personal estate consultant without a conflict of interest.
-We never offer to buy your personal property or take it into our possession.
+You can think of us as your personal estate consultant without a conflict of interest.
+We never offer to buy your personal property or take estate property into our possession.

 If you are located in Kansas City, Wichita, Omaha, Denver, Boulder, Vail, Aspen, Columbus, St Louis, Indianapolis, Chicago, or anywhere in between, there’s a good chance we can schedule one of these professional estate walk-throughs with our local representatives or our traveling appraisal firm members.